Correctional Officer

 If I am married to an inmate will it disqualify me from getting hired as a correctional officer.
 He is in prison in a different county.

-Asked by Shanellika about 7 years ago
+Asked by Shanellika almost 8 years ago

 I am only strongly familiar with the CA system.
 In California the spouse of a convict can be hired as a correctional officer.
 In other states, or in county jurisdictions, the civil service rules may be different.
 That being said, generally speaking employers can not discriminate against the families of convicted felons without a very good reason for doing so.